EmilSpj/Space-Invaders/README.md

 ## Description

 This is my first ever project here on GitHub and my first ever game using PyGame.
-It is also the first python project I have done, but I will not take all the credit for this project because I have followed a good tutorial by the Youtuber Tech With Tim.
+It is also the first python project I have done, but I will not take all the credit for this project because I have followed a good tutorial by the YouTuber Tech With Tim.

 #### Technologies